Verbose mode does not work and is inconsistent

 |Target version:||Foreman - Team Marek backlog|

 |Found in release:||Pull request:||https://github.com/theforeman/hammer-cli-foreman/pull/344, https://github.com/theforeman/hammer-cli/pull/263|

 Global flag -v does not seem to work at all.

 Do not remove it, it makes sense to have it.
 In UNIX, commands usually do not print info messages (like "Host created").
 Create a method like print_verbose and use it for all info messages (crate, update, delete).
 These messages should appear on stdout only when -v flag was provided.

-#4 Updated by Tomáš Strachota about 1 month ago
+#4 Updated by Tomáš Strachota 5 months ago

 I'm adding some implementation notes.